sftcd/openssl/esnistuff/code-review.md

 * Removed ``config_id_len`` field and fixed ``config_id`` as one octet
 * Removed ``dns_alpns`` and ``dns_no_def_alpn`` from ``SSL_ECH`` as those
   are better handled outside the library.
+* Removed some no longer needed prototypes and tidied up others.

 ### ``./ssl/s3_enc.c``
 ### ``./ssl/ech.c``